Curatorial & Archival Services

 Palace objects sold and dispersed at public auction have been recovered from 36 states and 4 foreign countries - from porcelain plates returned from Australia and a table found in the Governor's mansion in Iowa, to a chair in a local thrift store.
 The quest to find original Palace furnishings and artifacts continues.
 Many original furnishings are still missing.

 The public has been very instrumental in helping to recover items that were once in the Palace.
 The Curator's office uses historic photos, newspaper accounts, and a variety of inventory lists to research the history of artifacts.
 Documentation provided by donors has included an original bill of sale from a Palace auction or a monarchy era letter describing a gift from royalty.
 Family legend is more difficult to verify, but tracing the history of each artifact with names of owners is always helpful.
-If you think you may have original furniture or articles from the Palace or have any information about their whereabouts, please contact the Collections Manager.
+If you think you may have original furniture or articles from the Palace or have any information about their whereabouts, please contact the Director of Curation and Education.